abixen/abixen-platform/README.md

 * Multi Visualisation Service needs some user interface improvement and optimization.
 Also needs more tests.
 * Web Content Service has yet been finished
 * In some places CSS is not perfect
-* There is a small technical debt (not functional issue)
+* There is a small technical debt (non functional issue)

 # Release plan